 eCommerce by Geography

-We furthered our analysis splitting the eCommerce activity for geography.
+We furthered our analysis by splitting the eCommerce activity by geography.

 Clearly, the APAC and ANZ regions saw a huge spike in the number of transactions being done online due to being affected by COVID-19 first.
 This also reflects end-consumers pre-empting the lockdown and shutdown and resorting to stocking up stuff and essentials at their homes.

-US eCommerce traffic on the contrary didn’t see similar levels of spike in either of the parameters.
-Site traffic went up by 3.06% , search traffic by 0.57% and online transactions went up by 1.61%.
-Read for more eCommerce trends in US.
+US eCommerce traffic on the contrary didn’t see similar levels of a spike in either of the parameters.
+Site traffic went up by 3.06%, search traffic by 0.57%, and online transactions went up by 1.61%.
+Read for more eCommerce trends in the US.

 eCommerce by Verticals

-As expected, Food and Grocery (under essential services) saw an increase of 55.19% in the site traffic, a whopping 188.7% increase in the search traffic and 304.94% increase in online transactions for the corresponding searches.
-This is a direct reflection of how end-consumers resorted to online stocking of the food and other essentials as soon as the lockdowns and shutdowns were announced.
+As expected, Food and Grocery (under essential services) saw an increase of 55.19% in the site traffic, a whopping 188.7% increase in the search traffic, and a 304.94% increase in online transactions for the corresponding searches.
+This is a direct reflection of how end-consumers resorted to online stocking of food and other essentials as soon as the lockdowns and shutdowns were announced.

-B2B surprisingly saw an increase across parameters – in the Site traffic by 41.25%, search traffic by 38.51% and transactions by 38.68%.
-This behavior can be a result of the future shock proofing to maintain the stock supply in case of snipping of the supply chain across the globe in times to come.
+B2B surprisingly saw an increase across parameters – in the Site traffic by 41.25%, search traffic by 38.51%, and transactions by 38.68%.
+This behavior can be a result of future shockproofing to maintain the stock supply in case of snipping off the supply chain across the globe in times to come.

 Lastly, we saw a very similar pattern in the Mass Merchants (as that of B2B) attributed to the same reasons – the fear of not maintaining enough stock when the markets open and return to normal.
-It saw 14.91% surge in site traffic, 4.87% increase in search traffic and an uptick of 13.79% in online transactions Y-o-Y.
+It saw a 14.91% surge in site traffic, a 4.87% increase in search traffic, and an uptick of 13.79% in online transactions Y-o-Y.

-Clearly the first reaction of the end-consumers during the times of COVID-19 (or for that matter any crisis time like these in future, God forbid) is to leverage the online channels for buying and stocking up stuff.
-The essentials and consumables will be the first ones to start observing this change of online shopping behavior.
-Sectors which are heavily dependent on the supply chain and dependency on the other geographies might as well see a surge in their online business pertaining to future shock-proofing.
-Luxury, Fashion, Apparel and other non-essential would take a back seat for the times of the crises.
-However, this leaves this sector with a scope to prepare for the times when things get back to normal.
+Clearly, the first reaction of the end-consumers during the times of COVID-19 (or for that matter any crisis time like these in the future, God forbid) is to leverage the online channels for buying and stocking up stuff.
+The essentials and consumables will be the first ones to start observing this change in online shopping behavior.
+Sectors that are heavily dependent on the supply chain and dependency on other geographies might as well see a surge in their online business about future shock-proofing.
+Luxury, Fashion, Apparel, and other non-essential would take a back seat in times of crisis.
+However, this leaves this sector with scope to prepare for the times when things get back to normal.

-During these times of crises, most of the world resorts to online channels for surfing, buying and making decisions; with the higher intent or likelihood of purchase.
-We could infer that from high transactions per search being made.
-Under such circumstances and to future proof your business, it will be essential that businesses and enterprises are prepared to provide a seamless on-site shopping experience to the end-consumers and shoppers.
+During these times of crisis, most of the world resorts to online channels for surfing, buying, and making decisions; with a higher intent or likelihood of purchase.
+We could infer that from the high transactions per search being made.
+Under such circumstances and to future-proof your business, it will be essential that businesses and enterprises are prepared to provide a seamless on-site shopping experience to the end consumers and shoppers.

-Wishing for the world to heal and a speedy recovery from the world epidemic!
+Wishing for the world to heal and for a speedy recovery from the world epidemic!